 Where have all the young men gone?

+"Where have all the young men gone?"
 This was the ready question and lament on the lips of fathers, mothers and young women in 1919 and 1946, post the two world wars.

 The young men had bravely followed the call of duty.
 Many did not return, swallowed by trenches and enemy lands.
 This created a void of eligible young men to marry and raise families.